 The capabilities of the NIST National Fire Research Laboratory (NFRL) will be extended to provide a test bed for performance evaluation of instruments and test methods used for the monitoring of greenhouse gas emissions from point sources at close to industrial scale.
 In addition, atmospheric dispersion models will be assessed and developed to design optimal placement of sensor systems and to provide realistic and substantial uncertainty estimates of greenhouse gas emissions from area sources based on sensor field measurements.

 The first task is to use the National Fire Research Laboratory's (NFRL) exhaust duct and stack as a surrogate for a close to full scale industrial facility or small power plant (10 MW).
 Well-characterized measurements of CO2 emission rates from the NFRL will allow it to serve as a test bed for point source measurements.
 Reduced uncertainties will be achieved by employing a well-controlled and well-characterized combustion source of CO2 and through systematically improving the accuracy of the component measurements.
 The facility will be used as a CO2 emissions test bed to evaluate current stack-mounted test methods and continuous emission monitoring systems (CEMS) as well as new technologies for open-path remote sensing and stack-mounted measurement systems.

 We will extend the capabilities of the NFRL to provide an emissions test bed, at near industrial-scale, for the performance evaluation of instruments of the type generally used for CEMS and relative accuracy testing audits (RATA).
 Measurement improvements include better calibration gas standards, measurements of unburned hydrocarbons for evaluating combustion efficiency, independent flow measurements for cross validation, optimization of probe locations using detailed mapping experiments, and more accurate calibrations for flow and gas measurement probes and transducers.
 The test bed will be used for the development of an accreditation program for independent, private sector measurement providers, and for test protocol development assisting documentary standard efforts.
-Ultimately, these new measurements and standards capabilities will lead to improvements in determination of greenhouse gas emission inventories.3
+Ultimately, these new measurements and standards capabilities will lead to improvements in determination of greenhouse gas emission inventories.